TerminusRP/terminusrp.github.io/docs/join.md

 ---
 # Join us on TerminusRP!
 ## Under Construction
-TerminusRP is still being built by The Devs.
+TerminusRP is still being created by the developers.
 Join our Discord for updates, announcements, and more:

 [:simple-discord:⠀Join the Discord](https://discord.gg/BXrVTKQUFj){ .md-button }